luiul/statistics-meets-logistics/README.md

 # Statistics Meets Logistics

 The [course](https://www.statistik.tu-dortmund.de/2791.html) and the [material](https://moodle.tu-dortmund.de/enrol/index.php?id=22199) provided by the lecturer are in German.
 The documentation is in English.
+This repository documents our progress in preparation for the project and holds the project and its data.

-## Description
+# 📖 Description

 In the course, students will learn about the application of statistical methods and basic machine learning procedures for the analysis of complex data in the field of logistics.
 This includes methods of descriptive statistics as well as various regression and classification procedures including neural networks.
 After the introduction of the methods, the students apply the acquired knowledge independently to work on logistical problems in various practical exercises.
 The software Python and relevant packages are used.

-# Background
+# 🌅 Background

 In this section we setup the relevant systems for the project and provide additional material not directly tied to the project.